nazgul17/JCloisterZone/notable-TODO.md

 * add ZMG Castle variant - allow any (non-semicircular) cities as casle base
 * do not eat meeples by Dragon on castles, do not capture by Tower

+* TODO: draw bridge preview on tile preview icon if bridge is mandatory